 Suppose one of you loves to read and also loves to discuss the books that you’ve read.
 As you try to talk to your partner about the latest book you’ve just finished reading, he is nodding at what you’re saying but, at the same time, his eyes are glazing over.
 You know he is not really listening because he is actually bored to death.

-Then, there are activities.
+Then, there is area of activities.
 He may love to go camping in the wild but your idea of camping is to stay at a rustic mountain cabin with all of the amenities.
 You may like to go hiking or biking but he loves an afternoon of skydiving.
 Clearly, there are some vast differences in this area of your relationship.

-While there have been rare occasions when a relationship has made it successfully, though the two people involved had absolutely nothing in common; however that doesn’t happen too often.
-For the majority of couples, having at least a couple of big interests in common that they can enjoy together is pretty significant.
+Now, while there have been rare occasions when a relationship has made it successfully even though the two people involved had absolutely nothing in common; that just doesn’t happen all that often.
+For the majority of couples, having at least a couple of big interests in common that they can enjoy together is pretty important.

 While an initial physical attraction may have brought them together, what will they do when they find they have nothing of interest to talk about with each other?
 That is why one of the first things you need to do when meeting someone new is to get into a conversation about what each of you enjoy doing.
 Therefore, if he is into mountain climbing and you’re terrified of heights, chances are that you should simply find a polite way of disengaging yourself from this person because you’re obviously wasting your time as well as his.